 All deep receivers are the responsibility of the Back Judge.
 Once the ball is kicked, he watches for a fair catch signal and judges its validity, moves with the receiver and maintains a position to rule on catch vs. muff.
 Once the receiver catches the kick, he must watch the players as they approach the runner.
 If the kick goes out of bounds after landing inbounds, the Back Judge's responsibility is for the players chasing the ball.
 He should not be concerned with the out of bounds spot, but if it is near him, he may assist the wing official.
 If the ball is kicked over the head of the deepest receiver, the Back Judge must retreat and not allow any player to get behind him.
 The Back Judge has sole responsibility for determining if a touchback occurs or the momentum exception applies.
 The Back Judge must bean bag the spot where the kick ends unless that spot is also the dead-ball spot in which case the Back Judge will stop the clock and mark the spot.
 That spot may be used for post-scrimmage kick penalty enforcement.
 If the kick goes out of bounds in flight, more than 15 yards from the line of scrimmage, the Referee will raise his hand to line up the kick for the Back Judge.
 The covering official will move up the sideline and stop when the Referee drops his hand.
 The Back Judge should not always expect the Referee to help line up a kick that has gone out of bounds in the air.
 If the Referee has a hand up, that means he can help.
-Otherwise, the Back Judge will have to select the best spot possible and sell that spot with good signals.
-If the kick goes over the receiver's head the Back Judge will release the receiver to the Line Judge and proceed to cover the ball.
+Otherwise, the Back Judge will release the receiver to the Line Judge and proceed to cover the ball.